Angel Eyes (film): Plot

-Following the advice of his mother-in-law Elanora, Catch calls Sharon and apologizes, and the two continue seeing each other.
-They go on a lakeside picnic in a state park and share a romantic swim, after which they make passionate love on the shore.
-In the coming days, Catch is there to comfort her after a family confrontation.
+Following the advice of a woman called Elanora, Catch calls Sharon to apologize, and the two continue seeing each other.
+They go on a lakeside picnic and share a romantic swim, after which they make passionate love on the shore.
+In the coming days, Catch is there to comfort Sharon after a family confrontation.
 His positive influence begins to show in her police work.
-One night they go to a blues club, and after the band has played a number, Catch notices a trumpet, set on the bandstand.
+One night they go to a blues club, and after the band has played a number, Catch notices a trumpet on the bandstand.
 He picks up the trumpet and starts to play a soulful version of the tune "Nature Boy".
-As they're leaving, the owner approaches him, calling him "Steve Lambert", and asking where's he's been.
+As they're leaving, the owner approaches him, calling him "Steve Lambert", and asks where's he's been.
 Catch denies even knowing the man and walks away.

-The next day, Sharon investigates the name Steven Lambert in the police files and discovers that he is the man whose hand she held at the site of a traffic accident a year earlier, and that Catch's wife and child died in the accident.
-She goes to the house he abandoned after the accident and learns that he was a jazz musician and that the accident occurred on his son's birthday, causing Catch to create a mental block.
-Wanting to help Catch heal from his emotional wounds, she tries to talk to him about the accident and takes him to the cemetery to see the graves of his family, but he gets very upset and walks away.
-Sharon visits Elanora who is actually Catch's former mother-in-law.
-Sharon is looking for some way of helping the man she loves, and Elanora encourages patience and tells Sharon that Catch will find his way in his own time.
+The next day, Sharon investigates Steven Lambert in the police files and discovers that he is the man whose hand she held after the traffic accident a year earlier, and that his wife and child died in the accident.
+She goes to the house he abandoned after the accident, learning that he was a jazz musician and that the accident occurred on his son's birthday, causing Catch to create a mental block.
+Wanting to help Catch heal from his emotional wounds, she tries to talk to him about the accident and takes him to the cemetery to see the graves of his family, but he gets upset and walks away.
+Sharon visits Elanora, who is actually Catch's former mother-in-law.
+Sharon is looking for some way of helping the man she loves; Elanora encourages patience, telling Sharon that Catch will find his way in his own time.

-At her parents' wedding vow renewal ceremony, Sharon tries talking to her father but he tells her that he feels like he doesn't have a daughter.
+At her parents' wedding vow renewal ceremony, Sharon tries talking to her father, but he tells her that he feels like he doesn't have a daughter.
 As Sharon starts to leave, she stops and tells the videographer a wonderful story about her father playing with her and her brother when they were children.
 She is deeply moved by this memory.
 Her father overhears it and is also emotionally affected, but when Sharon looks at him, he turns away.
-Meanwhile, Catch finally goes to the cemetery and talks to his deceased wife and child, explaining how he remembers all the wonderful moments they shared.
+Meanwhile, Catch finally goes to the cemetery and talks to his deceased family, explaining how he remembers the wonderful moments they shared.
 As Sharon leaves the reception, she sees Catch waiting by her car.
 They embrace and profess their love for each other.
 As they prepare to leave, Catch tells her that he'll drive.